-2. This Singapore Standard on Assurance Engagements (SSAE) deals with assurance engagements to report on an entity's GHG statement.

-- 3. The practitioner's conclusion in an assurance engagement may cover information in addition to a GHG statement, for example, when the practitioner is engaged to report on a sustainability report of which a GHG statement is only one part.
+- 2. This Singapore Standard on Assurance Engagements (SSAE) deals with assurance engagements to report on an entity's GHG statement. - 3.
+The practitioner's conclusion in an assurance engagement may cover information in addition to a GHG statement, for example, when the practitioner is engaged to report on a sustainability report of which a GHG statement is only one part.
 In such cases: (Ref: Para.
-A1-A2) - (a) This SSAE applies to assurance procedures performed with respect to the GHG statement other than when the GHG statement is a relatively minor part of the overall information subject to assurance; and - (b) SSAE 30001 (or another SSAE dealing with a specific subject matter) applies to assurance procedures performed with respect to the remainder of the information covered by the practitioner's conclusion. - 4.
-This SSAE does not deal with, or provide specific guidance for, assurance engagements to report on the following: - Statements of emissions other than GHG emissions, for example, nitrogen oxides (NOx) and sulfur dioxide (SO2).
-This SSAE may nonetheless provide guidance for such engagements2;
+A1-A2) - (a) This SSAE applies to assurance procedures performed with respect to the GHG statement other than when the GHG statement is a relatively minor part of the overall information subject to assurance; and - (b) SSAE 3000 (Revised)1 (or another SSAE dealing with a specific underlying subject matter) applies to assurance procedures performed with respect to the remainder of the information covered by the practitioner's conclusion. - 4.
+This SSAE does not deal with, or provide specific guidance for, assurance engagements to report on the following: - (a) Statements of emissions other than GHG emissions, for example, nitrogen oxides (NOx) and sulfur dioxide (SO2).
+This SSAE may nonetheless provide guidance for such engagements;2 - (b) Other GHG-related information, such as product lifecycle "footprints," hypothetical "baseline" information, and key performance indicators based on emissions data; or (Ref: Para.
+A3) - (c) Instruments, processes or mechanisms, such as offset projects, used by other entities as emissions deductions.
+However, where an entity's GHG statement includes emissions deductions that are subject to assurance, the requirements of this